-Material on reel N69-128 donated 1971 by Dr. Simeon Feigin, Feigin's son.
-Unfilmed material donated 1974 by Edith Bry, a close friend of Feigin, a colleague and fellow member of the Federation of Modern Painters and Sculptors.
+Dr. Simeon Feigin, Dorothy Feigin's son, donated material in 1971.
+Additional material was donated in 1974 by Edith Bry, a close friend of Feigin and a colleague and fellow member of the Federation of Modern Painters and Sculptors.

 The Archives of American Art also holds the Federation of Modern Painters and Sculptors records, 1940-1996, and the Edith Bry papers, 1914-1969.

 Processing of this collection received support from the Smithsonian American Women's History Initiative.